This article explains how to configure the environment settings in Gainsight PX.

 - Production: This type of tenant contains real-time data and is generally being used by your customers.

-- Staging: Staging tenant is a clone of the production tenant.
+- Stage: Staging tenant is a clone of the production tenant.
 This type of tenant can be used to test new features before releasing them to production, as well as to test engagements before publishing them to production environments.

 - QA: This type of tenant is generally used by Quality Assurance teams to test new features or issues.
 Once everything passes QA, data can be pushed to the Staging org.